Dapawan/diaporama_maker/README.md

 # diaporama_maker
-Allows you to make diaporama from your videos
+Allows you to make diaporama from your videos (Linux system only)
 ## Setup
 You will have to install all dependencies using requirements.txt
 ``pip install requirements.txt``